ackben0226/MLP-To-Forecast-Crop-Production-Export/README.md

 Yearly production levels
 Price per unit of crop
-Area and domain (e.g., specific geographic identifiers) This dataset should ideally span multiple years to capture trends and seasonality in crop pricing.
+Area and domain (e.g., specific geographic identifiers) This dataset should span multiple years to capture trends and seasonality in crop pricing.

 ## Data Preparation
 The dataset is cleaned and transformed using a preprocessing pipeline.